Baby Sleep Coaching Orange County | The Parenthood Project Book a Sleep Clarity Call

 This is exactly where the Deep Dive or in-person tiers are designed to land.
 Standard sleep training assumes a typical developmental trajectory.
 The somatic, biology-first lens lets us work with the actual baby in front of us, not a template.

-How do you know when you're holding firm vs. when you're respecting our choices?
+How do you know when you're holding firm vs. respecting our choices?

 What if I can't be consistent because of work, other kids, or life?

-Real talk: consistency is what makes change happen.
+Consistency is what makes change happen.
 If life makes a particular approach impossible right now, we choose a different approach that fits the life you actually have.
-The point isn't a perfect protocol—it's something you can actually hold.
+The point isn't a perfect protocol — it's something you can actually hold.
 We design for the real conditions, not the ideal ones.

 What if we need more support after the container ends?

-Most families don't, because the integration is the point—you walk out with tools, not dependency.
-But continuation options exist: single follow-up sessions, additional weeks, or rolling into the community membership for ongoing access.
+Most families don't, because integration is the point — you walk out with tools, not dependency.
+But options exist: single follow-up sessions or additional weeks of support if you want them.

 Where I work in OC